Vanguard Value Index Fund ETF Shares

 About This ETF

-The Vanguard Value Index Fund ETF Shares (VTV) is a US Index ETF with an expense ratio (TER) of 0.03% and $238.5B in assets under management., with its largest holdings being Berkshire Hathaway Inc Class B, JPMorgan Chase & Co, Exxon Mobil Corp.
-The ETF currently yields 1.88% in dividends.
-Year-to-date, VTV has returned +2.73%.
+The Vanguard Value Index Fund ETF Shares (VTV) is a US Index ETF with an expense ratio (TER) of 0.03% and $237.8B in assets under management., with its largest holdings being JPMorgan Chase & Co, Berkshire Hathaway Inc Class B, Exxon Mobil Corp.
+The ETF currently yields 1.92% in dividends.
+Year-to-date, VTV has returned +8.67%.
 With an expense ratio of just 0.03%, it is one of the cheapest ETFs in its category.

-The manager employs an indexing investment approach designed to track the performance of the index, a broadly diversified index predominantly made up of value stocks of large U.S. companies.
-The manager attempts to replicate the target index by investing all, or substantially all, of its assets in the stocks that make up the index, holding each stock in approximately the same proportion as its weighting in the index.
+The fund manager employs an indexing investment approach designed to track the target index, a broadly diversified index made up of the value stocks of large U.S. companies, as determined by the index provider.
+Under normal circumstances, it invests at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in the stocks that make up the target index.

 Where can I buy VTV?